 What Does A Dead Espresso Shot Taste Like?

 Well, this is where it’s subjective.
 Everyone has their taste preferences, but here’s how we describe the so-called “dead espresso shot” and what it tastes like.
 It’s a good idea to let the coffee cool slightly before drinking, as this allows for the aroma and clarity of the coffee that would otherwise be lost in the heat.
-I believe this is true based on my experience with Chemex and other spills Methods.
+This is true based on my experience with Chemex and other spills Methods.
 And I think when it comes to Espresso, that’s true too.
 I don’t consider letting your Espresso sit longer than the “recommended 10 seconds” will make much of a difference – more than 3 minutes, yes.
 Would you throw away the Espresso that was brewed for 3 minutes?
 Probably not.
 Is it still tasty?
 I doubt it.
 I prefer my espressos a little colder, especially when I drink light single-origin coffees.
 A shot of Espresso made from high-quality coffee beans almost always tastes best when drunk slightly chilled; regular medium-quality espresso blends, not so much.
 In addition, you should know how many calories are in a double shot of espresso before drinking.

 I know there’s a lot to process, especially for someone just starting in the world of coffee.
 Hopefully, if you’ve made it this far, you’ll better understand Do Espresso Shots Die and why you don’t need to throw it out.
 You can still enjoy the Espresso, maybe not after 3 or 4 minutes, but it’s not that bad.
 When you’re just starting, I’d be more worried about the quality of your beans.
 Setting the perfect grind and ensuring all the other brew variables match so you don’t get stuck with dead Espresso.